borderzero/terraform-provider-border0/docs/data-sources/policy_document.md

 - `domain` (Set of String) The domain of the user who is allowed to perform the actions.
 - `email` (Set of String) The email address of the user who is allowed to perform the actions.
 - `group` (Set of String) The group uuid of the group which is allowed to perform the actions.
+- `service_account` (Set of String) The service account name which is allowed to perform the actions.